 - information about how, when and where a registered Opal card has been used.

-TfNSW collects your personal information to administer, manage and operate Opal Connect and Opal Services.
+TfNSW collects your personal information to administer, manage and operate Transport Connect and Opal Services.

-If a customer registers for Opal Connect and Opal Services, the information collected includes:
+If a customer registers for Transport Connect and Opal Services, the information collected includes:

 - email address;